 Entrance Fee: ₱55 (adult); ₱20 (children)

-We also managed to squeeze in Sandira Beach, an unspoilt beach in Bantayan Island.
+After the Mangrove Garden, we managed to squeeze in Sandira Beach, an unspoilt beach in Bantayan Island.
 Unlike Kota Beach, it’s relatively less crowded, at least when we got there.

 Entrance Fee: ₱50 per person